 The Delaware Student Success Framework defines a recognized postsecondary credential as the percentage of graduates who were full academic year with a recognized postsecondary credential.
 Delaware's Perkins V state plan defines the attainment of a recognized postsecondary credential based on the percentage of CTE concentrators graduating from high school with a recognized postsecondary credential.
-For both accountability models, recognized postsecondary credentials are approved as part of a secondary CTE program of study.
+For both accountability models, recognized postsecondary CTE program of study.